Raicuparta/unity-libs-nuget/README.md

 - Edit the `.nuspec` file, make `<version>` match the current game version.
 - Open a PR or push to master.
 - Updating master will trigger a workflow that will pack the dlls and update the NuGet package.

+## Publicized assemblies

+By default, only `Assembly-CSharp.dll` and `Assembly-CSharp-firstpass.dll` are publicized.
+All other dlls are stripped only.
+To publicize other dlls, edit `strip-assemblies.bat` and add the dll names to the `toPublicize` variable.